bradgillap/somewhereinbetween/README.md

 ### System Specifications

-Size Installed: **88 Gigabytes**.
+Size Installed: **100ish Gigabytes**.
 This is in addition to your vanilla 14GB SkyrimSE install.

 My Specs:
 * **CPU**: Intel Core i7 3770 3.4ghz overlcoked to 4.2ghz (Ivy Bridge 22nm).
 * **RAM**: Memory 800mhz DDR3 32GB.
-(16gb is probably fine).
+(12GB-16gb is probably fine).
-* **Video**: Geforce 1060 6GB Edition (16nm).
+* **Video**: Geforce 1060 6GB Edition (Tested).
 This is similar to a Geforce 1660.
+A Geforce 770 was tessted with ENB Performance Option (See Wiki for Recommendations).

 ### Website Accounts Required

 1. [NexusMods](https://www.nexusmods.com/modrewards#/store/item/35) premium account. **Paid Membership**.
 2. [Vectorplus](https://vectorplexus.com/) **Free Account**.

-(Note: Do not use oauth style sign-ins.
-A regular account works best).
+(Note: Do not use OAuth style sign-ins.
+A regular account works best with Wabbajack).

 ## Installation Instructions

 This is basic installation to just get up and running.
-For additional features like hair physics, please see the wiki pages on this github.
-I provide step by step screenshots and gifs that will getyou up and running in a few minutes.
+For additional features please see the Wiki pages on this github.
+I provide step by step screenshots and gifs that will get you closer to your desired results.

-### Install SkyrimSE.
+### Install Skyrim AE Via Steam.
 (Step 1)

 Make sure you open SkyrimSE at least once to allow for configuration files to update with your default video settings.
+Allow creation club content to download.
+Then close the game.

 ### MS Framework Requirements.
 (Step 2)